lachlanc61/ColourspecXFM/README.md

 ```
 # Data format

-The instrument data format is a mixed JSON/binary with sparse pixel records.
+The IXRF/CSIRO data format is a mixed JSON/binary with sparse pixel records (.GeoPIXE).

 - The JSON file header contains the run parameters and sample and instrument metadata